Sacroiliac Joint Dysfunction

 Medical Back Braces

-It is highly recommended that ample support to the SI joint is provided through the use of a medical back brace.
-The targeted compression, that braces provide, boosts circulation and reduces the possibility of effusions and edema.
+It is highly recommended that a medical back brace be used to provide ample support for the SI joint.
+Our braces' targeted compression boosts circulation and reduces the possibility of effusions and edema.

 Wearing a Bauerfeind brace, like the SacroLoc, can be instrumental in treatment, by providing enhanced stability, proprioception and medical-grade compression.
 This is not found in simple neoprene braces and has proven to be more effective.

-Bauerfeind’s SacroLoc back brace effectively stabilises the sacroiliac joint and supports the pelvic region.
-The brace features a two-part gel cushion which massages the trigger points around the sacroiliac joints and the muscles surrounding it.
+Bauerfeind’s SacroLoc Back Brace effectively stabilises the sacroiliac joint and supports the pelvic region.
+It features a two-part gel cushion that massages the trigger points around the sacroiliac joints and the muscles surrounding them.

 The compression helps to increase blood circulation and boost recovery.
-As a result of supporting the pelvic region, the brace also relieves the lower back and reduces the pain experienced by patients.
+By supporting the pelvic region, the brace also relieves the lower back and reduces the pain patients experience.

-Unique and adjustable tensioning straps are featured on the SacroLoc to allow patients to straighten the pelvis and ensures that the brace is fitted perfectly to the contours of the patient’s body.
+The Sacroloc features unique and adjustable tensioning straps that allow patients to straighten their pelvis and ensure that the brace is fitted perfectly to their body’s contours.

-In more severe cases, A LumboLoc Forte with the sacral insert can help alleviate more severe cases of pain.
+In more severe cases, a LumboLoc Forte with the sacral insert can help alleviate more severe pain cases.